Mountain Law: new regulations for the winter period

 The list of vehicles affected by the Mountain Law is as follows:

-Obligation to fit 4 winter tires OR to have removable anti-slip devices (chains/socks) allowing 2 drive wheels to be fitted. - For coaches, buses and heavy goods vehicles without trailers or semi-trailers (M2 & M3 and N2 & N3 without trailers or semi-trailers):
+• For coaches, buses and heavy goods vehicles without trailers or semi-trailers (M2 & M3 and N2 & N3 without trailers or semi-trailers):

-Obligation to fit winter tires on at least 2 steering wheels and 2 driving wheels OR to have chains allowing you to equip 2 driving wheels. - For heavy goods vehicles with a trailer or semi-trailer (N2 & N3):
+Obligation to fit winter tires on at least 2 steering wheels and 2 drive wheels OR to have chains to equip 2 drive wheels.

-Obligation to have chains allowing at least 2 drive wheels to be fitted.
+Obligation to have chains allowing to equip at least 2 drive wheels.

 The sanction incurred for non-compliance